trampolinerocket/deep-learning-papers/README.md

-deep learning papers catalog - chronological order
+Deep learning papers index - in chronological order.

-forked gratefully from Denny Britz
+Forked gratefully from Denny Britz.
+Links in titles themselves are to notes on the papers, so far all by Denny.

 #### 2017-05